This post may contain affiliate links, from which we earn an income.

 In 1987, Mount Nemrut became one of Turkey’s nineeen UNESCO World Heritage Sites.

 The latest round of archaeological and conservation works on Mount Nemrut began in 2006, when the Middle East Technical University and the Commagene Nemrut Conservation Development Program prepared a plan hoping to uncover the secrets of Mount Nemrut.
-Although the tomb of Antiochus was not discovered, this is still believed to be the site of his burial.
+Although the tomb of Antiochus was not discovered, this is still believed to be the site of the Nemrut king’s burial.

 Today, the east terrace and altar platform, and the west terrace, remain perfectly positioned to capture the sunrise and sunset and give unrivalled views across the high peaks of the Taurus mountains and glimpses of the Euphrates far below.